-Consumer habits are already favouring video because it’s a great medium for communicating large amounts of information in a short amount of time.
-It’s more engaging than other content types, can give your brand a face and is better at displaying the tone of your business.
+Consumer habits are already favoring video content because it’s a great medium for communicating large amounts of information in a short amount of time.
+It’s more engaging than other content types, can give your brand a face, and is better at displaying the tone of your business.

 It can be a daunting task to define the public image of your brand through video, but if done well it helps to build trust and boost conversion.

 Keep it simple

 When it comes to web design and UX trends there’s one simple, overriding rule: Keep it simple.